dx-hub-ui/budgy-app/docs/supabase-setup.md

 > **Magic link redirect URL**
 >
 > Add `http://localhost:3000/auth/callback` (and any deployed domains such as `https://app.budgy.com.br/auth/callback`) to **Authentication → URL Configuration → Redirect URLs** in the Supabase dashboard.
-The app relies on this callback route to store the access and refresh tokens before navigating to `/dashboard`, which fixes the missing-session issue observed on custom domains.
+The callback screen now lives at `src/app/auth/callback/page.tsx`, so every environment must point Supabase to `/auth/callback` to ensure the page can capture the access and refresh tokens before navigating to `/dashboard`.

 ## 5. Load development seed data